Pierrefonds—Dollard: History

 This riding was established in 1986 by combining parts of Dollard and Vaudreuil ridings.
 The 1996 redistribution moved nine per cent of the population of the riding into Lac-St-Louis.

 In the redistribution of 2004, 91% of the riding was retained.

-There were no changes to this riding during the 2012 electoral redistribution.
+There were no changes to this riding during the 2012 electoral redistribution or the 2022 electoral redistribution.

 Members of Parliament

 This riding has elected the following MPs: